SAP-archive/xf-application-mocks/marketing-mock/README.md

 # Marketing Mock

 The marketing mock emulates SAP Marketing Cloud.
-It uses the **varkes-app-connector-client** to connect to SAP Cloud Platform Extension Factory and register the bundled marketing APIs, which are also mocked using **varkes-odata-mock**.
+It uses the **varkes-api-server** to connect to SAP Cloud Platform Extension Factory and register the bundled marketing APIs, which are also mocked using **varkes-odata-mock**.
 For the list of mocked APIs, see [`varkes_config.js`](varkes_config.js).

 ## Run local using Docker